massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 The label doesn't make sense by itself.

 - The button label is a symbol.
+Screen readers announce the symbol.

 ```
 <button